 I have a Bachelor’s degree in Marketing and learned a lot from my professional experiences.
-But to be more competitive and move up in my career, I needed to expand my digital marketing knowledge.
+But I needed to expand my digital marketing knowledge to be more competitive and move up in my career.
 I have wanted to take a digital marketing class for a long time but prioritized having a child first.
 My dream came true, and I became a new mom in 2020.
 I decided it was time to focus on achieving my career goals.

 Before enrolling, I spoke with a Pathstream Enrollment Advisor.
 This call motivated me to enroll as quickly as possible.
 She walked me through the entire process and explained the program’s benefits, such as learning through interactive labs, videos, projects, insightful articles, and the flexibility to work on assignments at my own pace.
 For someone like me, not having a set schedule was perfect!
 I work from 8 a.m. to 5 p.m. and don’t get home until 6.
 The program required only 10 to 15 hours of commitment every week.

 During the program, I enjoyed working on the final projects.
 I got to apply everything I learned in each module in the labs and produce final marketing deliverables.
 One of my favorite final projects was building Little Spoon’s marketing plan.
 The company’s goal was to increase leads.
-I particularly liked working and completing research on the customer persona, journey, channel assessment, and giving my recommendations.
+I particularly liked working and completing research on the customer persona, journey, and channel assessment and giving my recommendations.
 I found the Google Analytics and Social Media Marketing projects to be challenging.
-However, with the proper support, I succeeded in both courses and enjoyed the learning process.
+However, with proper support, I succeeded in both courses and enjoyed learning.

 The feedback from the instructors on each assignment was essential to me.
 It was always on point and encouraged me to keep going.
 My instructors quickly responded when I had questions and were helpful.
 They accommodated me when I needed extensions and alleviated the stress deadlines created.
 I was able to focus on getting my work right.